Blue Star (film)

 Blue Star is a 2024 Indian Tamil-language sports drama film directed by S. Jayakumar in his directorial debut and jointly produced by Pa.
 Ranjith under his production banner Neelam Productions along with R. Ganesh Murthy and G. Soundarya under Lemon Leaf Creation Pvt Ltd. The film stars Ashok Selvan, Shanthanu Bhagyaraj and Keerthi Pandian, with Prithvi Rajan, Bagavathi Perumal, Elango Kumaravel and Lizzie Antony in supporting roles, and Saju Navodaya in an extended cameo.
-The film features music composed by Govind Vasantha with cinematography handled by Thamizh A Azhagan and editing done by Selva R. K. It was released on 24 January 2024 to positive reviews from critics.
+The film features music composed by Govind Vasantha with cinematography by Thamizh A Azhagan and editing by Selva R. K. It was released on 24 January 2024 to positive reviews from critics.

 Plot

 Set in the 1990s, the film is based in Arakkonam and follows the rivalry between two groups belonging to different castes against the backdrop of cricket.
 The plot follows their transition from enemies to friends and the trope between the different teams, while addressing the sport's segregation and inequalities, explored when both the team captains are exposed to discrimination and segregation from another world of cricket.

-Ranjith’s team and Rajesh’s team have a long-standing rivalry, Ranjith’s team coming from the colony side of village lower caste and Rajesh’s team consisting of the richer higher caste.
-Long back, Immanuel who used to be Blue Star’s star player was about to win a match for Blue Star, a fight breaks out between two teams in which Immanuel’s leg is injured, and he becomes permanently disabled.
+Ranjith's team and Rajesh's team have a long-standing rivalry, Ranjith's team coming from the colony side of village lower caste and Rajesh's team consisting of the richer higher caste.
+Long back, Immanuel who used to be Blue Star's star player was about to win a match for Blue Star, a fight breaks out between the two teams in which Immanuel's leg is injured, and he becomes permanently disabled.
 Since then, the two teams are banned in the village from playing against each other.